MR-Mostafa/Translation/wordpress plugin/jigoshop.1.3.1/readme.md

 - translation by : Mostafa Rahmati
 - Author website : http://iranwebdesign.ir

-Note: Translation is not yet complete.
+Note: Translation is not complete yet.

 For any **question** goto [issues](https://github.com/iranwebdesign/translation/issues), add lable and submit.